Schnilz/nilsschulte.de/content/posts/desk-automation.md

 logger:
 ```
 After the first flashing of the ESP you can update the firmware over the air which is quite nice.
-As you can see i defined a webserver which enables a REST-Api on the device.
+As you can see i defined a webserver which enables a REST-API on the device.
 To turn on the lamp on/off i can just type call a easy script which uses curl to make the request:
 ```bash
 #/bin/sh!
 curl -u <usr>:<pw>  -X POST http://192.168.222.20/switch/schreibtischlampe/toggle
 ```

 This setup already works but its actually not that good to only be able to control the lamp via a network connection.
-If thats down i can't turn on the light to fix[^3] the network connection which is bad cause then i cant turn on the light...
+If that's down i can't turn on the light to fix[^3] the network connection which is bad cause then i cant turn on the light...

 To escape that vicious circle of darkness i plan to add some nice tactile arcade buttons to my desk.
 Stay tuned for that!